Anand-S23/Instagram-Clone/README.md

 - User authentication system
 - User follow system
 - User can update thier information
-- Post system - Post, Comment
+- Post system - Post, Comment, Like

 In-development To Do List:
-- Like system for posts
+- Like system final touches
 - Home (list of posts from users you follow)

 Later Features: